• Skip to primary navigation

 But the best part?
 This recipe is easy to customize to your liking.
 For instance, you can swap chopped pecans for sunflower seeds, or use hemp seeds instead of chia seeds.
 Even adding a handful of dried fruit or sprinkle of bee pollen is an option.

-What type of coconut should you use?
+What type of coconut should I use?

 For this recipe, I recommend using a toasted coconut.
 Toasted coconut has a nuttier, sweeter flavor and more crunch than raw coconut.